mvp-lab/marketplace/README.md

 ## Known issues

-Browse open issues and submit new ones at http://github.com/sharetribe/sharetribe/issues.
+Browse open issues if you like, but please don't submit new ones at https://github.com/ziyoucaishi/marketplace/issues.

 ## Developer documentation